-This pork Thai-style pork and peanut noodle dish is one of my favourite mid-week meals.
+This Thai pork and peanut noodles dish is one of my favourite mid-week meals.
 Noodles are such a great comfort food.
 I go straight to my happy place when I take a pair of chopsticks to a bowl of noodles.
 There is such a huge variety of noodle dishes that there is very little chance of getting bored of noodles.
 I mean, I spent 4 months in Southeast Asia eating nothing but noodles, it was heaven! … I miss Southeast Asia.

 - 4tbsp crunchy peanut butter